Test & Treat

 Q: What are acceptable signatures for the assessment forms to receive assessment completion?

-Accessor signature and any other signature on the skills assessment forms can be digital, but the must digitally signed AND time stamped, or manually signed, dated, scanned, and uploaded.
+Assessor signature and any other signature on the skills assessment forms can be digital, but must be digitally signed AND time stamped, or manually signed, dated, scanned, and uploaded.
+Typed signatures will not be accepted.

 Q: What supplies do I need to complete the skills assessment?